Ethan13310/ECS/README.md

 ### The Systems

-A System is used to manage a group of Entities which meet some requirements (have or do not have specific Components).
+A System is used to manage a group of Entities which meet some requirements.

-To create a System, you must inherit from `ecs::System` :
+To create a System, you must create a class which inherits from `ecs::System` :

 ```cpp
 class HealthSystem : public ecs::System